Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

-As discussed above, Ref.~\onlinecite{naturephys} made the assumption that exciton diffusion was negligible, namely that excitons stayed within a micron or two of the laser excitation ring, but no direct measurement of the exciton population in the center of the trap was made.
+Ref.~\onlinecite{naturephys} made the assumption that bare excitons stayed within a micron or two of the laser excitation ring, based on earlier measurements of exciton diffusion in quantum wells with no microcavity \cite{QWexdiff}.
 Similarly, Ref.~\onlinecite{piec} made no direct measurement of the exciton population; for the theory of that paper, the exciton profile at the barriers of the ring was estimated from the blue shift, and then the curve generated from this estimate was extrapolated to the center of the ring.
-Later work \cite{exdiff}, however, directly measured the exciton diffusion in the same structure, and found indeed that a fraction of the excitons could diffuse 30 microns or more.
+Subsequent work \cite{exdiff}, however, directly measured the exciton diffusion in the same structure, and found indeed that a significant fraction of the excitons could diffuse 30 microns or more.
 This experiment was done by tilting the sample (and cryostat) to a steep angle, so that polaritons and excitons with high in-plane momentum $k$ could be observed.
 This corresponded to directly observing emission from particle momenta up to $5\times10^4$ cm$^{-1}$, which as seen in Figure 1, is well into the excitonic range of the states.
 As seen in Figure \ref{ex3}, exciton emission was observed at spatial positions well away from the creation point.
-This population can arise both from thermal up-scattering from polaritons into exciton states, and from high diffusion constant of the excitons in states near the polariton states.
+This population can arise both from thermal up-scattering from polaritons into exciton states, and from high diffusion constant of the excitons in low-momentum states.
 Although the larger exciton fraction makes these particles more likely to scatter with the lattice, which would imply lower diffusion constant, this is compensated by the fact that excitons in the ``bottleneck'' region, at the crossover from polariton to exciton character of the states, have the highest group velocity of the whole exciton-polariton band.